Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Literature Review

-Our proposed model, \textbf{EasyOcc}, shares a similar pipeline with GaussianOcc.
-However, it omits several components: there is no pose estimation, novel view synthesis using Gaussian Splatting, or multi-frame photometric consistency.
-Instead, EasyOcc uses a single loss function, pseudo-loss, comparing voxel predictions directly with our generated 3D pseudo-labels.
-Despite its simplified design, EasyOcc outperforms other models that employ complex techniques in the mIoU metric, as detailed in the results Section \ref{sec:results}.
+Our proposed model, \textit{EasyOcc}, shares a similar pipeline with GaussianOcc.
+However, it omits several components: pose estimation, novel view synthesis, and multi-frame photometric consistency.
+Instead, EasyOcc solely leverages Easy3D-Labels for supervision.
+Despite its simplified design, EasyOcc outperforms other models that employ complex training paradigms in the mIoU and RayIoU, as detailed in Section \ref{sec:results}.

-We did not pursue implementing 3D pseudo-labels in GaussTR, as its Gaussian-based scene representation would require significant adjustments to maintain practical training times due to the inefficiencies of the Gaussian-to-voxel splatting module.
-TT-OccCamera, GaussianFlowOcc, and AutoOcc are currently not open-source and hence omitted for modification.

-\subsection{Pseudo-Labels}
+\subsection{\MakeUppercase{Pseudo-Labels}}

-The use of 2D pseudo-labels in self-supervised semantic occupancy models has been extensively studied, particularly through the application of VLMs \cite{grounded_sam, clip, talk2dino} and VFMs \cite{unidepth, metric3dv2}.
-These models have demonstrated significant utility across various domains, including medical applications \cite{MedSAM} and other autonomous perception tasks \cite{seamie_paper}.
-They play a crucial role in addressing the challenge of missing ground-truth labels, particularly in resolving semantic and depth ambiguities.
+The use of 2D pseudo-labels in self-supervised semantic occupancy models has been extensively studied, particularly through the application of VLMs \cite{ren2024grounded, radford2021learning, barsellotti2025talking} and VFMs \cite{piccinelli2024unidepth, hu2024metric3d}.
+These models have demonstrated utility across various domains, including medical applications \cite{zhang2023comprehensive, ma2024segment, wu2025medical, han2024depth}, and robotics \cite{huang2023instruct2act, chen2025vidbot}.
+In perception for automated vehicles, they can play a crucial role in addressing the challenge of missing ground-truth labels, particularly in resolving semantic and depth ambiguities.
 VLMs help mitigate semantic ambiguity by leveraging both spatial and linguistic cues to produce pixel-level semantic maps.
-Depth ambiguity, while partially addressed using multi-frame photometric consistency, is significantly reduced through the use of metric depth VFMs \cite{metric3dv2, unidepth, depthpro}, which provide accurate pixel-level depth maps, shown to increase model performance substantially \cite{gausstr, gaussianflowocc}.
+Depth ambiguity, while partially addressed using multi-frame photometric consistency, is significantly reduced through the use of metric depth VFMs \cite{hu2024metric3d, piccinelli2024unidepth, bochkovskii2024depth}, which provide accurate pixel-level depth maps, shown to increase model performance substantially \cite{jiang2025gausstr, boeder2025gaussianflowocc}.
 Semantic maps and depth maps serve as supervision signals against renders of the semantic voxel grid.
 Nonetheless, a noticeable performance gap persists between supervised and self-supervised models, indicating a need for a more nuanced integration of foundation models, potentially by focusing on the dimensionality of the labels.